faizan0909/pixel-gully-webpage/README.md

 # pixel-gully-webpage
+main.html contains the html code.
+&
-main.html contains the html code style.css has the css codes.
+style.css has the css codes.